lisashub/excelvbasearch/README.md

 # Excel VBA Search
 A VBA application to find one or more search terms within a single file's Excel VBA project code.
-It can be used to help with reverse engineering existing code to better understand where code elements appear and which code elements should be updated when making project changes.
+It can be used to help with reverse engineering existing projects to better understand where code elements appear and which elements should be updated when making changes.
+Instead of cycling through single instances of a term using the in-built VBA search feature, this app reveals all instances of a given search string in one place.

 ## Prerequisites
 (1) The following VBA IDE libraries should be active in the app's Excel file: